citrus/pinger/README.md

     pinger help       # Shows pinger's usage
-    pinger stats      # Shows stats for pings, alerts and uris pinger batch      # Runs a ping test for all uris in pinger's database pinger list       # Lists all uris in pinger's database pinger add URI    # Add a uri to pinger's database pinger remove URI # Remove the uri from pinger's database pinger ping URI   # Test the uri pinger show URI   # Show details for a uri
+    pinger stats      # Shows stats for pings, alerts and uris pinger batch      # Runs a ping test for all uris in pinger's database pinger flush      # Deletes pings and alerts for all uris pinger config     # Displays pinger's current configuration pinger list       # Lists all uris in pinger's database

+    pinger add URI    # Add a uri to pinger's database pinger rm URI     # Remove a uri from pinger's database pinger ping URI   # Run a ping test for a uri pinger show URI   # Show details for a uri